 34. And when Jesus got out of the boat, he saw a large crowd, and he was moved with compassion for them because they were like sheep without a shepherd.
 So, he began to teach them many things.

-35. The hour being late by this time, his disciples approached him, saying, “This place is isolated, and the hour is now late.
+¶35.
+The hour being late by this time, his disciples approached him and said, “This is an isolated place, and the time is now late.

 37. But he answered and said to them, “You give them something to eat.”
 But they told him, “Are we to go and buy two hundred denarii worth of bread, and give it to them to eat?”